amrnayakaban-rgb/longitudinal-count-model-selection-tmb/README.md

 How to Run the Code
 -------------------
 For Simulations:
-1. Navigate to the desired subfolder under Simulations/Simulation Study – Complete Data or Simulations/Simulation Study – Missing Data.
+1. Navigate to the desired subfolder under Simulations/Complete Data Simulations or Simulations/Missing Data Simulations.
 2. Compile the corresponding C++ file using TMB::compile() in R.
 3. Run the simulation script (e.g., Simulation_Poisson_AR1_Mixed_Effect_Complete.R), which will:
    - Generate the simulated data
    - Fit the model
    - Save the results

-For Case Studies (Real Data):
+For Real Data Analysis:
 1. Load the AIDS dataset from the JM R package.
 2. Compile the corresponding TMB model file as instructed in the R script (e.g., AR1_real_data.cpp).
-3. Run the main R script Real_Data.R to fit the model to the real-world data.
+3. Run the main R script AIDS_Real_Data.R to fit the model to the real-world data.